boanlab/rb/README.md

   -url : request single url (default "http://localhost:8080")

   -r :  number of total requests (default 100)
 	  ex) -r=1000

   -t : time out (default 1m0s)
       ex) -60s

   -w : number of workers (default 10)
 	  ex) -w=100

   -type : type of request
-        f : ensures that the total number of requests is evenly divisible by the number of workers s : keeps the session alive and repeats assigned requests until the timeout is reached c : sends concurrent requests from the specified number of workers within the given timeout
+	f : ensures that the total number of requests is evenly divisible by the number of workers s : keeps the session alive and repeats assigned requests until the timeout is reached ex) -type=f

+  -disable-keepalive : Prevents reuse of TCP connections  (default false)
-        ex) -type f
+	ex) -disable-keepalive=true

 ---------------------------------------------------------------------------------------------------
   cpus : number of used cpu cores.
-      (default for current machine is 8 cores)
+      (default for current machine is %d cores)

 ```
 > Requests are sent in parallel according to the specified number of workers.
 Each worker performs the requested number of requests individually.
-Therefore, if you don't want to send multiple requests at the same time, you can simply omit the -w option (default worker = 1)
+Therefore, if you don't want to send multiple requests at the same time, you can simply use the -w=1

-## Development Roadmap
-- Add support for additional HTTP methods (currently only GET is supported)
-- Support for custom Request Body
-- Additional features under development

 ## Contributors
 [Younghwan Kim](https://github.com/royroyee)